microsoft/MXDial-IoT-Sample/README.md

 1. Open **Visual Studio** from the Start Menu.
 1. Click **Open Project/Solution** and select `backend\MxDialBackend.sln`.
 1. Check your current connected account in the top right corner of Visual Studio.
-  > [!ALERT] Ensure you are signed in with the same credentials you used to sign in to Azure.
+  > NOTE: Ensure you are signed in with the same credentials you used to sign in to Azure.
 This will connect Visual Studio to your Azure subscription.
 1. Right-click the MxApi project.
 1. Click **Publish**.
 1. Mark the option Select Existing.
 1. Click **Publish**.
 1. Select the Web App previously created.
 1. Click **OK** and wait for the deployment to complete.
 This step might take a few minutes.
-1. A new window will open in your browser with the published app.
-1. The web site will request credentials to access, use the following:
-  * For the username use your device code.
-  * Password: `Azure`.
-  > [!ALERT] Make sure that your device is on, otherwise you won't see anything in the web page.

-## Deploying Arduino Solution to the MX Chip.
+## Deploying the Arduino Solution to the MX Chip.

 ### Connect to WiFi
 1. Connect the Micro-USB end to the IoT DevKit.